gaochaojian/abc.github.io-1/index.md

 2015-Current
 **Systems Analyst / Programmer**, [Bibliographic Data Services, Ltd](www.bdslive.com).

-:Working primarily with C#, .Net and Microsoft SQL databases, I worked as part of a team developing several solutions to business problems.
+Working primarily with C#, .Net and Microsoft SQL databases, I worked as part of a team developing several solutions to business problems.
 I worked on many varied projects, mostly in C# console/service applications and desktop apps, using WPF/Windows Forms, but additionally did work with C++, php and